My Cart

 Used with the author's permission.

 Lynne Santy Tanner was born in New York City but has lived for many years in North Carolina.
-A professional dancer and choreographer, she also writes and paints.
-A frequent artist-in-residence at the Hambidge Center in Rabun Gap, Georgia, Lynne is the author of two chapbooks and her poems have appeared in numerous publications.
+A professional dancer and choreographer (she was choreographer for the Rutherford County, NC Arts Council for 50 years), she also writes and paints.
+Lynne’s poems have appeared in numerous publications and she is the author of four collections; the most recent is Ten Thousand Spiderwebs Bright with Dew.

 Post New Comment: